American Anxiety After 9/11

 1. Display or distribute copies of The New Yorker cover titled, “Fears of July.”
 Click on the image to use the pinch and zoom feature for closer viewing.
 Do not reveal the title to students.

 2. Ask students to look at the cover individually or in small groups for one minute and write down everything they notice on a sheet of paper.

 3. After one minute, lead a guided inquiry by asking the following questions:

 - Who do you see on this cover?
 How would you describe them?

 - Where does this take place?
 How can you tell?

 - When was this issue published?
 What is the significance of the date?

-4. Recap the student responses, highlighting the juxtaposition between the desire to celebrate the Fourth of July—returning to normal—with the fear of another terrorist attack in the immediate aftermath of 9/11.
+4. Recap the student responses, highlighting the juxtaposition between the desire to celebrate the Fourth of July—a return to normalcy—with the fear of another terrorist attack in the immediate aftermath of 9/11.

 5. Share the title of the cover, “Fears of July,” by Art Spiegelman.
 Why do you think he gave it that title?
 What point do you think the artist is trying to articulate through this cover?